-The Company entered into various transactions with affiliated of its parent ZF Friedrichshafen AG.
+The Company entered into various transactions with affiliated companies of its parent ZF Friedrichshafen AG.

-The company spent € 85,030 (2020: € 250,551) to other companies within ZF Group for received services including services by management.
-The outstanding amount of other liabilities to fellow subsidiaries at year end was € 400,602 (2020: € 250,762).
-These liabilities relate to office and similar expense recharges as well as accounting, tax, treasury and directorship services.
+The company spent € 73,946 (2021: € 85,030) to other companies within ZF Group for received services including services by management.
+The outstanding amount of other liabilities to fellow subsidiaries at year end was € 1,224 (2021: € 400,602).